 STATUS Phase 1 of the Availability and Disparity (A&D) Study is currently underway.
-The first public engagement meeting is scheduled for February 5, 2019.
-An internal survey of department directors has already been completed.
-The vendor, MGT Consulting Group, has reviewed initial data collected and scheduled a data analysis meeting.
+The first public engagement meeting was a huge success: more than 250 business owners and stakeholders participated.
+A second meeting is scheduled for February 26.
+The vendor, MGT Consulting Group, continues to review survey data from department directors and project managers to identify and resolve data gaps.